cuiyongbo/hello-world/my_wiki/computer_glossary/shell_command/find_command.rst

          use -prune; Braces are not recognised as being special, despite the fact that some shells including Bash imbue braces with a special meaning in shell patterns.
 The filename matching is performed with the use of the :manpage:`fnmatch(3)` library function.
-Don't forget to enclose the pattern in quotes in order to protect it from expansion by the shell.
+Don't forget to enclose the pattern in quotes in order to protect it from expansion by the shell. -iname is case-insensitive counterpart.

-      -regex pattern
+      .. option:: -regex pattern, -iregex pattern

          File name matches regular expression pattern. **This is a match on the whole path, not a search.**  For example, to match a file named './fubar3', you can use the regular expression '.*bar.' or '.*b.*3', but not 'f.*r3'.
-The regular expressions understood by find are by default Emacs Regular Expressions,  but this can be changed with the -regextype option.
+The regular expressions understood by find are by default Emacs Regular Expressions,  but this can be changed with the -regextype option. -iregex is case-insensitive counterpart.

-      -samefile name
+      .. option:: -samefile name

          File refers to the same inode as name.
 When -L is in effect, this can include symbolic links.

-      -path pattern
+      .. option:: -path pattern

          File name matches shell pattern pattern.
 The metacharacters do not treat '/' or '.' specially;
          so, for example, ``find . -path "./sr*sc"`` will print an entry for a directory called './src/misc' (if one exists).
 To ignore a whole directory tree, use -prune rather than checking every file in